Snowflake-Labs/sfquickstarts/site/sfguides/src/how_to_resolve_data_with_fullcontact_and_snowflake/how_to_resolve_data_with_fullcontact_and_snowflake.md

 ![Install App](assets/installapp.png)

-2) Search for FullContact Identity Resolution to find our Identity Resolution application, or you can search for the specific listing by ID.
-Use this listing ID - GZT0Z128XAF7.
+2) Search for `FullContact Identity Resolution` to find our Identity Resolution application.

 3) Click the *Get* button to start installing the application